The Body Stealers

-The Body Stealers, also known as Thin Air, is a 1969 British science fiction film directed by Gerry Levy, about the disappearance of British armed forces paratroopers in mid-air whilst on a routine jump.
-Two investigators try to figure out what happened and uncover an alien plot to steal bodies of earthlings by snatching them out of the air.
-The film was also released as Invasion of the Body Stealers.
+The Body Stealers, also known as Invasion of the Body Stealers and Thin Air, is a 1969 British science fiction film directed by Gerry Levy, and starring George Sanders and Maurice Evans.
+Two investigators uncover an alien plot to steal bodies of earthlings by snatching them out of the air.

 Plot

-When British paratroopers disappear in mid-air during routine jumps, former air force investigator Bob Megan (Patrick Allen) is brought in to solve the mystery.
-While making inquiries at a military research laboratory headed by Dr Matthews (Maurice Evans), he has several encounters with a woman called Lorna (Lorna Wilde) who vanishes after each meeting.
+When British paratroopers disappear in mid-air during routine jumps, former air force investigator Bob Megan is brought in to solve the mystery.
+While making inquiries at a military research laboratory headed by Dr Matthews, he has several encounters with a woman called Lorna who vanishes after each meeting.

 One of the troopers is found barely alive and dies on arrival at the laboratory.
-An autopsy performed by Dr Julie Slade (Hilary Dwyer) reveals that the man's biochemistry had been altered.
+An autopsy performed by Dr Julie Slade reveals that the man's biochemistry had been altered.
 Megan learns that all of the missing troopers had received spaceflight training, leading Matthews to theorise that they are being adapted to survive in a non-Earth environment.

 Travelling to Matthews' cottage, Slade discovers that the human Matthews has been killed and his form assumed by an alien called Marthus.
 When Megan arrives, Marthus explains that the troopers were abducted as part of a plan to re-populate his home planet, Mygon, which has been devastated by plague.
 Marthus attempts to kill Megan and Slade but is incapacitated by Lorna, who is revealed to be his alien companion.
 Lorna shows Megan the surviving troopers, who are being held in suspended animation, as well as her and Marthus' spacecraft.
 Megan asks Lorna to return the troopers in exchange for his promise to find a group of volunteers to assist her with the re-population.
 Lorna agrees and vanishes once again, taking Marthus and the spacecraft with her.